Cyber Security Alert Fatigue - Tips & Strategies | Redscan

 The bad news is that the number of alerts is increasing.
 In response to a 2020 survey, 70% of security professionals said they had seen the volume of security alerts they receive more than double since 2015.

 The shift towards working from home has also led to a rise in alerts.
-In recent research, 42% of security operations teams who responded said that their alert volume is higher now than it was before the pandemic.
+In recent research, 42% of security operations teams who responded said that their alert volume was higher post-pandemic than it was before.

 A survey by the Cloud Security Alliance revealed that 31.9% of IT security professionals who responded ignore alerts because so many are false positives.
-While understandable, this creates the risk of in-house teams ignoring warnings when there is a real intrusion.
 While it might be tempting to disregard alert sources with high false positive ratios, it could also create significant security blind spots.
+For this reason, contextualisation is essential.

 The challenges of in-house monitoring

-With security budgets stretched to meet different business priorities, it can be challenging to decide where to invest.
-Many organisations, aware of the value of SIEM and IDS, go straight for the technology.
-However, without the resources to properly utilise these systems, they may fail to maximise the performance of these solutions.
+With security budgets stretched to meet different business priorities, it can be difficult to work out where to invest.
+Many organisations, aware of the value of EDR or SIEM, go straight for the technology.
+However, without the resources to properly utilise these systems, they may fail to maximise thepir performance.

-Businesses that lack a dedicated security team are particularly vulnerable to alert fatigue.
-Investigating alarms is a 24/7/365 process that demands a team of dedicated professionals trained to analyse and triage alerts as well as facilitate swift incident response.
+Businesses that lack a dedicated security team, or have only a small team without 24/7 coverage, are particularly vulnerable to alert fatigue.
+Investigating alarms around-the-clock demands a team of dedicated professionals trained to analyse and triage alerts as well as facilitate swift incident response.

 The benefits of outsourced monitoring